 having regular conversations about your bills and your savings, you

 will both know whether you're on track to achieve your goals, or if

-you need to work together to adjust your plans.
+you need to adjust your plans.